 How is RO better than a carbon filter?

-RO systems are highly effective in filtering out different impurities, organics, and inorganics.
-It is an effective purification system that calls out heavy metals, bacteria, and viruses.
+RO systems effectively filter out different impurities, organics, and inorganics.
+An effective purification system calls out heavy metals, bacteria, and viruses.
 Therefore, it is a much better option than a carbon filter.

 Reverse Osmosis vs. Spring Water